Symmetric operads in abstract symmetric spectra: A commutative ring spectrum for Deligne cohomology

-be the Hodge filtration, i.e., the stupid truncation $\sigma^{\geq p}$ of the complex of meromorphic forms on $\ol X^\an$, which are holomorphic on $X^\an$ and have at most logarithmic poles at $\ol X \backslash X$.
-The colimit runs over all smooth compactifications $j: X \r \ol X$ such that $\ol X \backslash X$ is a strict normal crossings divisor.
+be the Hodge filtration, i.e., the stupid truncation $\sigma^{\ge p}$ of the complex of meromorphic forms on $\ol X^\an$, which are holomorphic on $X^\an$ and have at most logarithmic poles at $\ol X \backslash X$.
+The colimit runs over all smooth compactifications $j\colon X \r \ol X$ such that $\ol X \backslash X$ is a strict normal crossings divisor.

 We have obvious maps $A \stackrel a \r B \stackrel c \leftarrow C$ of cdga's of presheaves on $\Sm/\CC$ and consider the cdga $D$ and the weakly equivalent dga $E = \cone (A \oplus C \stackrel{a-c}\lr B)[1]$ defined above.
-On the other hand, we have the associative (but noncommutative) product on $E$ which is the particular case $\alpha = 0$ of the classical product on the Deligne complexes \cite[Definition~3.2]{EsnaultViehweg:Deligne}.
-The following result, which was already pointed out by Beilinson \cite[Remark 1.2.6]{Beilinson:Higher}, relates the two products:
+On the other hand, we have the associative (but noncommutative) product on~$E$, which is the particular case $\alpha=0$ of the classical product on the Deligne complexes \cite[Definition~3.2]{EsnaultViehweg:Deligne}.
+The following result, which was already pointed out by Beilinson \cite[Remark~1.2.6]{Beilinson:Higher}, relates the two products:

-\prop \mylabel{prop--Deligne.complexes} The cdga $D$ of presheaves on $\Sm / \CC$ defined above represents Deligne cohomology with integral coefficients in the sense that there is a functorial isomorphism, for any $X \in \Sm / \CC$:
+\prop The cdga $D$ of presheaves on $\Sm / \CC$ defined above represents Deligne cohomology with integral coefficients in the sense that there is a functorial isomorphism, for any $X \in \Sm / \CC$:

-Under this isomorphism, the product on the right hand term induced by the multiplication on $D$ and the comultiplication given by the diagonal map $X \r X \x X$ agrees with the classical product on Deligne cohomology.
+Under this isomorphism, the product on the right term induced by the multiplication on $D$ and the comultiplication given by the diagonal map $X \r X \x X$ agrees with the classical product on Deligne cohomology.
 Moreover, all classical higher order products induced by the multiplication on $E$, such as Massey products \cite{Deninger:Higher}, agree with the corresponding higher order products on the cdga $D$, in the sense that the derived convolution algebras are weakly equivalent differential graded algebras of presheaves:

-\xprop \pf The identification of Deligne cohomology with the right hand side is well-known, see for example \cite[Lemma 3.2]{HolmstromScholbach:Arakelov} for a very similar statement.
+\xprop \pf The identification of Deligne cohomology with the right side is well known, see for example \cite[Lemma~3.2]{HolmstromScholbach:Arakelov} for a very similar statement.
 Note that $X \in \Ch \PSh$ (i.e., the free abelian representable presheaf $\Z[X]$) is cofibrant in the projective model structure.
 Hence the derived convolution algebras are defined (\refle{convolution.algebras}).
 The extra information concerning the products follows immediately from the above discussion. \xpf